geerteltink/geert.elt.ink/cksx00h1z0ohxn1s12ybvhzqb.md

 Clicking apply should detect the PHP version, its configuration file and the debugger version if it's enabled.

 Leave the `Visible only for this project` checked.
-Making it available is not so useful as it will reuse the docker-compose.yml file from the current project.
+Making it available is not so useful, as it will reuse the docker-compose.yml file from the current project.
 I would expect to automatically use `./docker-compose.yml` in other project, but it doesn't.
-Also deselecting `Include parent environment variables` was a well hidden feature that caused me problems.
+Also, deselecting `Include parent environment variables` was a well hidden feature that caused me problems.
 Leaving it enabled gave errors and failed to detect PHP.
-Somewhere a wrong environment variable is injected, but I haven't figured out what process is responsible for it.
+Somewhere, a wrong environment variable is injected, but I haven't figured out what process is responsible for it.

 ## PHPUnit

 Next step is PHPUnit.
 It is configured at `File -> Settings -> Languages & Frameworks -> PHP -> Test Frameworks`.

 Click the green + and select `PHPUnit by Remote Interpreter`.
-And as the interpreter select `Docker PHP` from the previous step.
-Most settings are auto configured for you.
+And as the interpreter, select `Docker PHP` from the previous step.
+Most settings are autoconfigured for you.

 - CLI Interpreter: `Docker PHP`
 - Path Mappings: `<Project root> -> /app`